New Affordable Housing

 Discover more about community housing, co-housing, community events, available funding and how you can take part.

-Find out about what self and custom housebuilding is, events, and how to apply to the self-build register.
+Find out about what self and custom housebuilding is, events being held, and how to apply to the self-build register.

 Affordable housing updates